How Conflict Builds Connection in Marriage

 Empathy is a buzzword in culture today, but it’s also integrated with the life of Christ.
 Jesus showed great empathy for us—quite literally putting himself in our place.
 As conflict arises in your marriage, you will have the opportunity to put yourself in your spouse’s shoes.
 How must this feel for him/her?
 The key to genuine empathy is not asking, “What would I do if I were my spouse?”
 But rather asking, “What would my spouse do if they were in that situation?”

 Empathy isn’t about centering yourself, but about centering the other person.
 It’s about putting their perspective and feelings on display.
-Empathy is the gateway to compassion, connection, and care in your marriage.
+Conflict builds connection in marriage as we practice empathy—the gateway to compassion, connection, and care in your marriage.
 Instead of avoiding conflict or suppressing emotions, embrace empathy by engaging your spouse in thought-provoking, genuine, and curious questions.
 This builds trust and provides a safe environment for your spouse to be vulnerable and for you to model Christ.

 Conflict often arises from misunderstandings or differing perspectives.
 This is why I created “Conversation Starters for Couples in Conflict” as a way to help couples de-escalate arguments and find common ground.
 Instead of focusing solely on proving your point, prioritize seeking understanding and respect for your spouse’s viewpoint.
 Proverbs 18:2 reminds us that “a fool takes no pleasure in understanding, but only in expressing his opinion.”
 By actively practicing humility, patience, discernment, listening, and empathy, your marriage will be strengthened and you will better reflect the love, forgiveness, and grace of Christ to a world desperate to see his image reflected in genuine devotion.

-For more encouragement for your marriage, be sure to check out my podcast Rebuilding US
+For more encouragement for your marriage, be sure to check out my podcast Rebuilding US. how

 Subscribe To Our Newsletter